SeasideSt/Seaside-Legacy30/repository/Seaside-Adaptors-Comanche.package/WAComancheRequestConverter.class/README.md

 I am the common superclass for all classes that provided connectivity with the Comanche web server (Kom).
 Among other thing I do encoding and decoding of requests and responses.
-I have two main subclasses, WAKom is a traditional server adapter whereas WAListener is a streaming server adapter that proves Comet functioanlity.
-When in doubt, pick WAKom.
+I have two main subclasses, WAComancheAdaptor is a traditional server adapter whereas WAListener is a streaming server adapter that proves Comet functioanlity.
+When in doubt, pick WAComancheAdaptor.

 The encoding can be configured with the #endocing: method.
 The following values are allowed arguments: nil